DanieleBertagnoli/SyntheticVideoGeneration/README.md

 ```
 python Code/main.py
 ```
-or by running manually the following scripts (NB: Step 3 is not run by `main.py`, therefore if you want the videos you have to run it manually):
+or by running manually the following scripts (NB: Steps 4 and 5 are not run by `main.py`, therefore if you want the videos or generate the YCB additional files (`points.xyz` and `classes.txt` files) you have to run it manually):

 ### 1. Generate the video sequences
 ```